ADD-ONS / SCALES

 - distinguish non-arteriolopathic occlusion of perforating arteries

-- atherosclerosis of the parent artery near perforator origin – Branch Artery Disease (BAD) / Branch Occlusive Disease (BOD)
+- atherosclerosis of the parent artery near the perforator origin – Branch Artery Disease (BAD) / Branch Occlusive Disease (BOD)

-- high resolution MRI can be used for diagnosis
+- high-resolution MRI can be used for diagnosis

-- atherosclerosis of the parent artery near perforator origin – Branch Artery Disease (BAD) / Branch Occlusive Disease (BOD)
+- atherosclerosis of the parent artery near the perforator origin – Branch Artery Disease (BAD) / Branch Occlusive Disease (BOD)

 - presence of significant stenosis in relevant extra- and/or intracranial arteries